amber/markup/README.md

 ### Markup.templates[<var>name</var>]

 Templates follow the syntax <code>{{ template-name <var>arg1</var> <var>arg2</var> <var>arg3</var> }}</code>.
 Arguments can be bare words, single-quoted strings, pipe-quoted paragraphs, nestable bracket-quoted paragraphs, or other templates.
-The template function is called with the Markup context as its first argument, followed by any template arguments.
+The template function is called with the Markup context as its first argument, followed by any template arguments, HTML entity escaped.

 Markup provides the <code>{{ echo <var>string</var> }}</code> and <code>{{ title <var>p</var> }}</code> templates by default.